zoonman/linkedin-api-php-client/README.md

 Go to [LinkedIn Developers portal](https://developer.linkedin.com/) and create new application in section My Apps.

+All the documentation about using the api now resides in this [documentation](https://docs.microsoft.com/en-us/linkedin/marketing/index)

 #### Bootstrapping autoloader and instantiating a client